glassdb/webEditionHome/docs/upgrade/upgradeToGemStone3.2.md

 1. Create a package branch for 3.2, where you simply make the necessary changes for 3.2 in-place and then save the Monticello package, with a branch name.
-A package named *MyApplication-Core* would be saved as the package *MyApplication-Core.v32*.
+For example, the package named *MyApplication-Core* would be saved as *MyApplication-Core.v32*.
 Your configuration baseline would look like the following:

    ```Smalltalk